-Maggies isn’t a popular ski tour, because of a few reasons.
+Maggie’s isn’t the most popular ski tour, because of a few reasons.
 The terrain you climb from Bayview Trailhead is a bit tightly treed for good skiing.
-The peak doesn’t look that impressive from the road either (until you realize the bigger picture from the avy gate).
+In fact the lower 1/3 of the mountain is more a survival point and hockey stop type deal.
+The peak doesn’t look that impressive from the road at first, but it really is amazing when you learn all the lines to ski.
 And with Jake’s Peak or Mt.
-Tallac on either side, Maggies gets ignored for good reason.
-If you go with a local who really knows Maggies, you’ll be sold.
+Tallac on either side, Maggie’s gets passed up.
+If you go with a local who really knows Maggie’s, you’ll be sold.
 Like Bliss Peak, the few small zones that are good for skiing, are really good.
-The views are awesome from the south summit, and will get you psyched to go explore the Janine’s Ridge and Tallac’s North Trees.
+There are some very steep lines to ski as well as cruiser beginner terrain.